AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory_advanced.md

 {{#include ../listings/factory_advanced.rs:append }}
 ```

 Now we can connect the messages.
-Note that we always send a cloned `Rc` of our dynamic index.
+We always send a weak pointer of our dynamic index.

 ```rust,no_run,noplayground
 {{#include ../listings/factory_advanced.rs:connect }}